The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 Christ did not bear sin as an undefined mass.
 He bore the real sins of real people throughout history, fully known.
 Nothing was hidden from Him as He offered Himself.
 No act of rebellion surprised Him.
 No failure of love emerged later.
 The offering of the Son to the Father contained the full truth of human sin as it would unfold across history.

-At the same time, the Church has never concluded that sin is therefore inconsequential.
-God's foreknowledge does not dissolve human responsibility.
+At the same time, the Church has never concluded from this that sin is therefore inconsequential.
+God’s foreknowledge does not dissolve human responsibility.
 The fact that Christ bore all sin does not render sin unreal; instead, it reveals its weight.
 The cost of forgiveness is not minimized by being known in advance.
 It is intensified.

 This is why the Church does not speak of forgiveness as something we grant ourselves.
 Forgiveness is given by Christ, because it belongs to His offering.
 To encounter forgiveness is to encounter Him as He offered Himself fully, with nothing hidden and nothing withheld.

 Forgiveness does not change the Cross.
 It changes us.
 It does not add something new to the offering of Christ.
 It brings the sinner into relation with what is already complete.
-Forgiveness is not an idea we accept.
-It is a reality we stand within.
-Where Christ is encountered truthfully, forgiveness is present.
+The Church has never taught that forgiveness is a process that unfolds over time in God.
+It is a gift that must be received in time by those who live within it.

 The Church has always been careful to speak of mercy without diminishing the finality of the Cross.
 It refuses both distortions: the idea that mercy requires Christ to suffer again, and the idea that mercy can be detached from the sacrifice by which it was given.
 Mercy is real because the Cross is complete.
 It does not reopen what has been finished, and it does not bypass what has been finished.